 Hitting this inevitable wall can and has thrown businesses into disarray.
 Overcoming the hurdle isn’t an option when customers expect personalization at every touchpoint of their journey, with as many as 84% of customers desiring it.
 The solution to this quandary, though, is as simple as the problem is complex and lies in two words.
 Customer education.

 What Is A Customer Service Knowledge Base?

-Oftentimes, businesses ask the right questions in how to scale customer support or how to help a greater number of customers quickly without compromising service quality but tend to complicate the solution by looking for overly complex solutions.
+Oftentimes, businesses ask the right questions in how to scale customer support or how to help a greater number of customers quickly without compromising service quality but tend to complicate the solution by looking for overly complex solutions instead of picking the easy way out and create a knowledge base.
 With customer education, brands can enable their customers to help themselves, automating customer service as they want to.

 A Zendesk survey found that self-service was the new rising trend among customers and that businesses should ensure that they can find the help they need themselves.
 And according to the survey, 67% of customers preferred self-service over talking to a support representative.
 You can facilitate this self-service and enable customers to educate themselves with the help of a centralized library of information called a knowledge base.